Water Use Restrictions

 Time Frame and Stage

 Region-wide water use restrictions are in effect from May 1 through October 15 every year.
 By default, Stage 1 Restrictions are activated starting on May 1.
-Watering that is not compliant to the water use restrictions could result in a $150 to $500 fine under the Drinking Water Conservation Plan Bylaw No. 4838, 2018 (PDF).
+Watering that is not compliant to the water use restrictions could result in a $150 to $500 fine under the Drinking Water Conservation Plan Bylaw No. 4838, 2018.

 Can I Water Today?